KirstChat/KirstChat/README.md

 - The Complete JavaScript Course 2022: From Zero to Expert! by Jonas Schmedtmann
 - Build Web Apps with React and Firebase by The Net Ninja (Shaun Pelling)
 - Node.js, Express, MongoDB & More: The Complete Bootcamp 2022

 ---

-### Frontend Mentor

-You can also find me on Frontend Mentor.
-My aim for 2022 is to complete at least one or two challenges a week: [Frontend Mentor](https://www.frontendmentor.io/profile/KirstChat)

-🤓

----